 South Korea: New disclosure requirements for Depository Receipt holders

-Clarifications and changes implemented by the South Korean Ministry of Strategy and Finance (MoSF) to the withholding tax relief process have now come into force.
+changes that the Korean Ministry of Strategy and Finance (“MoSF”) has implemented in the Korean withholding tax relief process will come into force.

-In order to benefit from the reduced rate of withholding tax provided for under the terms of a Double Taxation Treaty (DTT) with South Korea, all customers holding South Korean American and Global Depository Receipts (ADRs and GDRs) are now required to disclose the name, complete street address and personal identification (ID) number of each respective beneficial owner.
+In order to benefit from the reduced rate of withholding tax provided for under the terms of a Double Taxation Treaty (DTT) with South Korea, all customers holding Korean American and Global Depository Receipts (ADRs and GDRs) will, from the above date, be required to disclose the name, complete street address and personal identification (ID) number of each respective beneficial owner.

 Personal identification (ID) number